Darshcmd/Netflix_clone_DevTown/README.md

 Just open the `index.html` file in your browser.
 That’s it!

-Feel free to explore and improve it further!
+Feel free to explore and improve it further! <br>
 📜 The certificate for this bootcamp will be attached here once I receive it from the organizers.